ABRG-Models/morphologica/README.md

   scheme called **[morph::Visual](https://github.com/ABRG-Models/morphologica/blob/main/morph/Visual.h)**
   provides the ability to visualise 2D and 3D graphs of surfaces, lines, bars, scatter plots and quiver plots with minimal processing overhead.
-(Here's a [morph::Visual helloworld](https://github.com/ABRG-Models/morphologica/blob/main/examples/helloworld.cpp) and [a more complete example](https://github.com/ABRG-Models/morphologica/blob/main/examples/visual.cpp))
+Here's a [morph::Visual helloworld](https://github.com/ABRG-Models/morphologica/blob/main/examples/helloworld.cpp) and [a more complete example](https://github.com/ABRG-Models/morphologica/blob/main/examples/visual.cpp).
+It's almost as easy to [draw a graph in C++ with morphologica](https://github.com/ABRG-Models/morphologica/blob/main/examples/graph1.cpp) as it is to do so [in Python](https://github.com/ABRG-Models/morphologica/blob/main/examples/graph1.py).

 * **Configuration**: morphologica allows you to easily set up a simulation parameter configuration system, using the JSON reading and writing